aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

     azureSubscription: ""
 ```

 We'll need a number of bits of information for the tasks within our template, so we'll start by defining a bunch of parameters.
-Next let's define the Job:
+Next, let's define the Job:

 ```yaml
 jobs: